Garden-AI/garden/docs/user_guide/tutorial.md

 [stream of jupyter logs]
 ```

-You'll notice that your notebook already has some code.
-When Garden creates a notebook from scratch, it includes instructions and sample code to help get you started.
-You won't need the sample code for this tutorial so feel free to delete these premade cells.

 !!! note
     The Jupyter notebook file (tutorial_notebook.ipynb) is shared across your computer's filesystem and the container filesystem.
 So when you stop the containerized Jupyter server you will still have your notebook.